Home Lessons Tutorials Links Books About Us Site Map

 28th President

-Both of his paternal grandparents, James Wilson and Annie Mills Wilson, were from Ireland.
+Both of his paternal grandparents, James Wilson and Annie Mills Wilson were from Ireland.

 Woodrow Wilson was born in Staunton, Virginia on December 28, 1858.

 Woodrow Wilson did not learn his letters until he was nine years old and didn't learn to read until he was eleven.
+His problems with reading might have been due to his eyesight or dyslexia.

 He was a Presbyterian.

 He won the Nobel Peace Prize in 1920.
+He was the second president to win the prize.

 Woodrow Wilson, 1912.